-Create a Script-Based Custom Property for a vSphere Object on page 48
+Create a Script-Based Custom Property for a vSphere Object

 You can create a custom property by writing a script and providing a name for the property.
 The script evaluates when the custom property is called for the first time.